Debugging TELEMAC#

 PostTelemac Plugin#

 Some versions of QGIS may throw a Python error (yellow frame in the top region of the map viewport) and a click on Stack reveals an error message.
 At the bottom of the error message, it might be written import error: no module named gdal.
 The error probably stems from an import statement in one of the PostTelemac plugin’s Python scripts.
 To troubleshoot the gdal import error, find the Python script that is raising the error message.
-For instance, C:\Users\USERNAME\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\PostTelemac\meshlayerparsers\posttelemac_hdf_parser.py may cause the error with its import gdal statement.
-Therefore:
+For instance, the script posttelemac_hdf_parser.py may cause the error through its import gdal statement.
+To troubleshoot, open it, and on Windows, you may find it in the following directory:

 • Open the concerned file, which is here: posttelemac_hdf_parser.py